Charge It to My Neighbor: A Relay Attack on ISO 15118 Plug and Charge Payment: Conclusion

 \section{Conclusion}

-As our research indicates, the security of charging communications remains a significantly under-researched topic.
-While previous work has covered initialization steps of charging communication, there is only little research covering cybersecurity aspects of the main ISO 15118 communication channel.

-In this paper we showed how previously discovered vulnerabilities can be combined together with a novel plug and charge relay vulnerability.
-As shown in our proof of concept implementation, chaining these vulnerabilities allows to build a relay device, similar to keyless go relaying.
-This device allows adversaries to charge a vehicle, while a different vehicle is billed for the charged energy.
+In this paper, we presented a novel relay attack against the plug and charge payment mechanism of ISO 15118.
+The attack exploits the absence of station-identifying information in the plug and charge signature, combined with the inability of vehicles to verify charging station identity through TLS certificates.
+As shown in our proof-of-concept implementation, these weaknesses make it possible to build a relay device, similar to keyless go relaying, that allows adversaries to charge a vehicle while a different vehicle is billed for the charged energy.

-We provide a more robust and future proof alternative to the plug and charge scheme currently present in ISO 15118.
-This new scheme shifts implementation and security complexity away from the charging standard.
-By utilizing out-of-band authentication, already present remote charging session initialization techniques can be triggered.
-This approach can incorporate future use cases and security requirements without having to make any changes to the charging standard itself.

-Additionally we provide possible mitigations for all other vulnerabilities in the attack chain.
-The mitigations presented do not alter the actual charging standard; instead, they enable vehicles and charging stations to detect whether an attack is occurring.
-Thus, while the communication initialization itself remains vulnerable to intrusion and man-in-the-middle attacks, the mitigations can effectively prevent these kinds of attacks, even when one of the communication parties is unaware of them.

-Even with the mitigation for charging station certificate verification proposed in this paper, the complexity of rolling out certificates and revocations to multiple partly offline devices from various manufacturers remains an unsolved challenge with ISO 15118.
-Thus, future research could focus on replacing the PKI proposed in ISO 15118, for example, by utilizing decentralized trust techniques.
+We discussed direct mitigations for the relay vulnerability, including binding the plug and charge signature to the charging station identifier and timing-based detection of relay delays.
+Additionally, we proposed an alternative out-of-band payment approach that shifts payment handling to the vehicle manufacturer's backend, reusing existing remote start mechanisms.
+This approach removes the need for the complex cross-vendor PKI required by plug and charge and can be implemented without changes to ISO 15118 or charging station software.

+As plug and charge adoption grows, addressing this vulnerability is critical before it becomes widely exploitable.